 “Commitments matter, but stopping global deforestation will take more than words.
 It requires real actions from European producers and on the ground in producing countries, while transforming markets globally,” states IDH.
 “With 2020 coming closer, it is clear that the ambitious objectives of many players concerning no-deforestation in supply chains will not be met.”

-The audience agreed with the findings and recommendations of the Probos/GTF report.
+The audience agreed with the findings and recommendations of the report, which was commissioned by STTC/IDH.
 “They also made important points and raised questions,” said Mark van Benthem of Probos. ”They highlighted the need to include secondary timber products in these kind of studies, like furniture and flooring, and for more insight into indirect imports, such as those from China into the EU”.

 Delegates also asked whether a greater area of sustainably managed, certified forest in South East Asia could be linked to FLEGT Voluntary Partnership Agreement being in place with Indonesia.
 As far as the audience knew, there has not been research bringing evidence of a relationship.
 In addition, MTCS and The Borneo Initiative have been working in the region pushing for certification in the region for 2 decades already.